Ethical Sponsorship

 • Adherence to LIV Clerkship & Traineeship Guidelines

-Baker McKenzie Melbourne is a signatory to the LIV Seasonal Clerkship Guidelines 2022 and LIV Traineeship Guidelines 2022 (Guidelines).
+Baker McKenzie Melbourne is a signatory to the LIV Clerkship and Graduate Program Guidelines 2024 (Guidelines).
 We have been a signatory to the Guidelines for a number of years and have consistently adhered to the Guidelines.

 We appreciate that the recruitment process can be stressful for students - particularly as our Senior Consultant, who is responsible for our graduate and clerk recruitment and programs across Melbourne, is a former lawyer who has been through this process herself!
 We aim to make our process as transparent as possible - prior to the recruitment process commencing (in the clerkship guides and in speaking with students at events) and at each stage of the actual recruitment process (application, interview and offer stages).